 American Express’ new souped-up version of its former Blue for Business card has a little bit of something for everyone: Compelling rewards, no annual fee and a lengthy 0 percent introductory offer.

-The new card, called the Blue Business Plus Credit Card from American Express, is the only no-annual-fee small business credit card from a major issuer that pays two points for every $1 spent with no category restrictions.
+The new card, called the Blue Business Plus Credit Card from American Express, a no-annual-fee small business credit card that helps you earn 2X Membership Rewards® points on everyday business purchases such as office supplies or client dinners.
 You’ll want to compare other popular business credit cards before applying.

 The beefed-up rewards structure is capped at the first $50,000 in expenses annually, potentially netting you as much as $1,000 worth of Membership Rewards points to spend on travel, gift cards or as a statement credit.
 After that, it’s an unlimited one point per $1 spent.